 With fair and transparent business practices, clear communication, mutual respect, and a collaborative atmosphere that offers both professional and personal development opportunities, Brookings offers an inclusive and welcoming workplace that values the efforts of all contributors.

 Join the leadership team at the Brookings’s Economic Studies (ES) program, and work with experts focusing on addressing obstacles to long-term economic growth and opportunity.
 ES analyzes current and emerging economic issues facing the United States and the world and, based on that research, provides innovative, practical policy recommendations.
 ES’s work covers a broad array of economic issues, including the labor market, regulation, health policy, and fiscal and monetary policy.
 ES scholars influence key economic policies by conducting rigorous and relevant research and then disseminating and communicating their findings to the policy community and to the broader public.

 The Managing Director reports to and serves as a strategic partner to the Vice President and Director of Economic Studies (ES), a $20M, 85-person policy research program at Brookings.
-An equal part deputy director, chief of staff and chief operations officer, the Managing Director serves as a key advisor on a wide range of strategic issues and crisis management and oversees day-to-day operations.
+An equal part deputy director, chief of staff and chief operations officer, the Managing Director serves as a key advisor on a wide range of strategic issues, assists with crisis management, and oversees day-to-day operations.
 The Managing Director is responsible for translating the Vice President and Director’s strategic goals into operational plans and ensures that the efforts of the program’s various operational teams align with those strategic objectives.
 They also directly manage the program’s administrative and personnel functions, serve as a liaison with staff and scholars throughout Brookings, and represents ES on the Institution’s management team.